TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

 * `MaxValue` - Limit the largest allowed value of the property.
 * `MinLength` - Limit the smallest allowed length of the string.
 * `MaxLength` - Limit the largest allowed length of the string.
-* `RegExMatch` - Use a regular expression to validate the property value.
+* `RegExMatch` - Use a regular expression to validate the string property value.

 For more complex data validations a specific filter can be developed.
 Such validations are built in two steps: